 Yes, it is expensive in Iceland

 Even if you can find cheap airline tickets to Iceland, it is expensive to be there.
-I especially found food to be expensive (both in grocery stores and restaurants).
+I especially found the food to be expensive (both in grocery stores and restaurants).
 We paid for example 7 400 ISK for a lunch buffet for two and around the same for a dinner at a restaurant.
-Count at least with 1 800 – 4 200 ISK for a main course at a restaurant.
+Count at least with 1 800 – 4 200 ISK for the main course at a restaurant.

 An advantage is, in any case, that most sights are completely free – and that normal tap water is better than any drink.